jsmlee123/23f-project-boilerplate/README.md

 1. Create a file named `db_password.txt` in the `secrets/` folder and put inside of it the password you want to use for the a non-root user named webapp.
 1. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

+## Project Overview
+Our App is intented for college students to be able to connect to mentors to get advice/resources.
+Students may find valuable opportunities after college through these mentors.